 If you find yourself in a situation where you are stumped or are lacking inspiration don’t be disappointed.
 It happens to everyone.
 However, take the opportunity to dig deeper and try to understand the industry that you have chosen in depth.
 Educate yourself.
-If you are just starting this might be an indicator that you need more time to hone in on your strengths and weakness or it’s time for you to specialize in one area of the industry vs. trying to be “Jack of all trades”.
-Most of you have an incredible amount of talent but long to see results/profits immediately.
+If you are just starting this might be an indicator that you need more time to hone in on your strengths and weakness or it’s time for you to specialize in one area of the industry vs. trying to be “Jack of all Trades”.
 A common misconception is that by copying someone else’s work is going to guarantee success.

 The reality is that when you chose to do this you are impacting many along the way.
 Allow me to break it down for you today: